msv-lab/f1x/doc/Manual.md

 The search space of f1x is the following:

 1. Modification of conditional expressions (inside if, for, while)
-2. Modification of RHS of assignments (numeric and pointer types)
+2. Modification of RHS of assignments (integer and pointer types)
-3. Modification of return arguments (numeric and pointer types)
+3. Modification of return arguments (integer and pointer types)
 4. Inserting if-guards for break, continue, function calls

-The search space of f1x is not formally defined; it relies on approximations (e.g. which variables are selected for modifying expressions) and can evolve over time. f1x does not guarantee exhaustiveness.
+f1x expression synthesizer is bit-precise.
+The following integer types are supported:

+* char
+* unsinged char
+* unsigned short
+* unsigned int
+* unsigned long
+* signed char
+* short
+* int
+* long

+All other integer types are currently casted to long.

 f1x can operate in two modes: with specified buggy file(s) and when the buggy files are identified automatically using statistical fault localization.
-In the table below you can see the average size of the generated search spaces (the number of candidate patches) for the subjects of ManyBugs benchmark.

-### Performance ###

-According to our study on large subject programs, f1x explores search space X times faster then previous approaches.
-In the table below you can see the average exploration speed (candidates per second) and the average total repair time for subjects in the ManyBugs benchmark.

 ### Prioritization ###

 f1x employs change minimality as the default patch prioritization strategy.
 Its guarantees to generate the syntactically minimal patch in the entire search space.
-Since the minimality is subjective (e.g. how to compare `x - y ---> x + y` and `x - y ---> y - x`), the score for a patch is defined in a heuristical and unsystematic manner.
+Since the minimality is subjective (e.g. how to compare `x - y ---> x + y` and `x - y ---> y - x`), the score for a patch is defined in a heuristical manner.

+### Performance analysis ###

+TODO

 ## Usage ##

-**Warning** f1x is a research prototype and was not designed for production use. f1x executes arbitrary modifications of your source code which may lead to undesirable side effects such as data loss.
+**Warning** f1x executes arbitrary modifications of your source code which may lead to undesirable side effects.
 Therefore, it is recommended to run f1x in an isolated environment.
 Apply f1x to a copy of your application, since it can corrupt the source code.

 Before using f1x:

 - Create a copy of your project (f1x can corrupt your source files)
 - Configure your project using f1x compiler wrapper (e.g. `CC=f1x-cc ./configure`)
 - Clean binaries (e.g. `make clean`)

-Example:

-    $ f1x grep-1.4.5/src/ -d tests/run.sh -t 1 2 3
-    run time:     0:12:54
-    total execs:  1401
-    exec speed:   5.4/sec
-    evaluated:    120042